-Zoom over the gorgeous Waita Reservoir on a sturdy zipline as one of eight lines on this tour.
+Zoom over the gorgeous Waita Reservoir on a sturdy zipline as one of eight lines on this tour and experience the breathtaking beauty of Kauai’s South Shore.
 Lessons on the basics of ziplining help first-time zipliners feel confident before leaving the ground, and snacks are provided at stops between each zipline.
-Kids age 7 and up are welcome to take part in the fun, making this particular tour a great choice for families with younger kids.
+Kids aged 7 and up are welcome to take part in the fun, making this particular tour a great choice for families with younger kids.
 Young children participating in ziplining with Koloa Zipline are often paired with a parent to meet weight requirements.
-For the more adventurous members of your group, Koloa Zipline also offers the Flyin’ Kaua’ian Harness as an option, which lets you do in-flight acrobatics such as upside-down or backwards ziplining.
+For the more adventurous members of your group, Koloa Zipline also offers the Flyin’ Kaua’ian Harness as an option, which lets you do in-flight acrobatics such as upside-down or backward ziplining.

 Kauai Backcountry Adventures Zipline Trip

-Ride a course of seven lines down a gorgeous mountainside with Kauai Backcountry Adventures.
-The course begins at the top of a mountain and ends at a bamboo grove and natural swimming hole at the bottom of a lush valley.
-Kauai Backcountry Adventures accepts participants age 12 and up who meet the weight requirements, so families with young teens can book a tour.
+Ride a course of seven lines down a stunning mountainside with Kauai Backcountry Adventures.
+The adventure begins at the top of a mountain and ends at a bamboo grove and a natural swimming pool at the bottom of a lush valley.
+Kauai Backcountry Adventures accepts participants aged 12 and up who meet the weight requirements, so families with young teens can book a tour.
 The company also offers a mountain tubing adventure, so you can return for a relaxing ride down a gently flowing canal system that once irrigated the historic sugar plantations of Kauai.